Profile: Martin Midstream Partners LP (MMLP.OQ)

 Martin Midstream Partners L.P., incorporated on June 21, 2002, is a limited partnership company with operations focused in the United States Gulf Coast region.
 The Company's segments include Terminalling and Storage, Natural Gas Services, Sulfur Services and Marine Transportation.
 The Company's four primary business lines include terminalling and storage services for petroleum products and by-products, including the refining of naphthenic crude oil and the blending and packaging of finished lubricants; sulfur and sulfur-based products gathering, processing, marketing, manufacturing and distribution, and marine transportation services for petroleum products and by-products.
 Its customers include independent oil and gas companies, independent refiners, chemical companies, fertilizer manufacturers and other wholesale purchasers of these products.

 Terminalling and Storage

-Natural Gas Services Segment
+Natural Gas Services

-The Company processes and distributes sulfur predominately produced by oil refineries primarily located in the United States Gulf Coast region.
-The Company handles molten sulfur on contracts that are tied to sulfur indices.
-It processes molten sulfur into prilled, or pelletized, sulfur on take or pay fee contracts at its facilities in Port of Stockton, California and Beaumont, Texas.
-The Company owns and operates six sulfur-based fertilizer production plants and one emulsified sulfur blending plant that manufacture primarily sulfur-based fertilizer products for wholesale distributors and industrial users.
+The Company has developed an integrated system of transportation assets and facilities relating to sulfur services.
+The Company processes and distributes sulfur produced by oil refineries located in the United States Gulf Coast region.
+It buys and sells molten sulfur on contracts that are tied to sulfur indices.
+It processes molten sulfur into prilled or pelletized sulfur at its facilities in Port of Stockton, California and Beaumont, Texas on contracts.
+The sulfur it processes and handles is used in the production of fertilizers and industrial chemicals.
+It owns and operates approximately six sulfur-based fertilizer production plants and over one emulsified sulfur blending plant that manufactures sulfur-based fertilizer products for wholesale distributors and industrial users.
 These plants are located in Texas, Illinois, and Utah.

 Martin Midstream Partners LP

-KILGORE TX 75662
+KILGORE TX 75662-6935